usunyu/usunyu.github.io/blog/_posts/2014-12-10-first-django-app.markdown

 layout: post
 title: Writing your first Django app
 ---
+### 1. Throughout this tutorial, we’ll walk you through the creation of a basic poll application.
+---
 #### Check Django is installed and which version ([Setup Django](/blog/2014/12/06/setup-django/)):
 {% highlight bash %}
 $ python -c "import django; print(django.get_version())"